 Before you can send audience data to a destination, you must set up a connection to your destination platform.
-This article shows you how to set up a new destination connection, to which you can then activate segments or export datasets using the Adobe Experience Platform user interface.
+This article shows you how to set up a new destination connection, to which you can then activate audiences or export datasets using the Adobe Experience Platform user interface.

 Go to Connections > Destinations, and select the Catalog tab.

-Destination cards in the catalog might have different action controls, depending on whether you have an existing connection to the destination and whether the destinations support activating segments, exporting datasets, or both.
+Destination cards in the catalog might have different action controls, depending on whether you have an existing connection to the destination and whether the destinations support activating audiences, exporting datasets, or both.
 You might see any of the following controls for destination cards:

 For more information about the difference between these controls, you can also refer to the Catalog section of the destination workspace documentation.

 Select either Set up, Activate, or Activate audiences, depending on which control is available to you.

 If you selected Set up, skip to the next step, to authenticate to the destination.

 If you selected Activate, Activate audiences, or Export datasets, you can now see a list of existing destination connections.

 Select Configure new destination to establish a new connection to the destination.